 With a pier and beam foundation, you essentially get a crawl space beneath your home.
-If you ever have any issues with your pipes or electrical work or simply want to make upgrades, your contractor will be able to get in there.
+If you ever have any issues with your pipes or electrical work or want to make upgrades, your contractor can get in there.

 This is in contrast to a concrete foundation that sets plumbing and electrical work into the concrete.

 If you’re having a new house built on uneven land, pier and beam foundations give you more flexibility.
 You won’t have to level the land to build a sturdy home.